Jessica Piombo, Ph.D.

 Beyond the scholar

 I strive to constantly learn about the world around me, to understand how people in various cultures view their world, and to seek out new experiences.
 I'm an avid hiker and an intermediate potter.
+In 2023, walked the Camino Frances route of Camino de Santiago (the St James Way) and this year will tackle the Great Glen Way in Scotland.

 Email me!